huserben/TfsRestService/ReadMe.md

 # TFS Rest Service

-# DOCUMENTATION NOT YET UP TO DATE WITH NEW API CHANGES

 Simple service that abstracts calls to the TFS REST API and provides back data objects to be used in TypeScript/JavaScript.

-Used as part of the Build Tasks for Triggering another build in TFS (see https://marketplace.visualstudio.com/items?itemName=benjhuser.tfs-extensions-build-tasks).
+Used as part of the Build Tasks for Triggering another build in TFS (see [VSTS Marketplace](https://marketplace.visualstudio.com/items?itemName=benjhuser.tfs-extensions-build-tasks)).

 ## Usage
 Usage is simple, import the package: